"Do not tell a friend anything you would conceal from an enemy."

 "This being Ramadan, Masrur is busy at prayer.
 I thought that I could get into no particular trouble if I went out alone; and let's just see if I ever do that again."

-Arram was scrambling around collecting up the gold and jewels when it occurred to him that there was a certain resemblance between the face engraved on the coins and that of the merchant.
+Arram was scrambling around collecting up the gold and jewels.
+As he turned over a dinar it occurred to him that there was a certain resemblance between the face engraved on the coin and that of the merchant.
+Arram looked back and forth between them.
 The man winked again.
-And it was very convenient that Arram should already be on his knees, as it was a very convenient position for bowing and scraping before Haroun al-Rashid.
+And it was very convenient that Arram was already on his knees, as it was a very convenient position for bowing before Haroun al-Rashid.

 "Enough, enough!" said the caliph.
-"Tonight, I should bow to you.
-If not for you I'd be a caliph no more but a body, cold and dead, on that mamluk's floor.
+"Tonight, I should bow to you; if not for you I'd be a caliph no more.
 Stand up, stand up."

-Arram climbed to his feet, knees shaking.
+Arram stood, knees shaking.
 He could be killed for talking to the caliph the way he had, or imprisoned for visiting a prostitute, but Haroun al-Rashid only clapped him on the shoulder and crammed more gold and jewels into hands.

 "You mean more than this?" said Arram.

 "The best rewards are more precious than gold and jewels," said the caliph.
 "Come, walk with me, see my city, and tell me what brings you here all the way from Sicily."